Snow-cannon/CS571-Finance-Sentiment/ProcessBook/ProcessBook.md

 ## Intraday Chart

 The intraday chart displays stock prices over a period of time.
 The current design is a basic line chart with tome on the x-axis and the stock price on the y-axis.
-While this is a common practice, that is because it is the most effective, and will allow the greatest number of people to understant the stock price over the selected time period.
+While this is a common practice, that is because it is the most effective, and will allow the greatest number of people to understand the stock price over the selected time period.

 ### Initial design

 The colors do not entirely fit in the current color scheme, so we will need to fix that later.
 Additionally, there are no transitions, so we will want to add a transition to the chart for a more effective and visually helpful experience.
-However, the chart does fulfill the basic requirenments, and can take in any data set with a group of times and convert it into a valid line chart.
+However, the chart does fulfill the basic requirements, and can take in any data set with a group of times and convert it into a valid line chart.
 As such, we can use both annual and quarterly data to display in the chart.

 <center>
 <img src="./screenshots/intraday-chart/intraday-chart-initial.png" style="width: 100%; height: auto;" />